AzuraCast/azuracast.com/docs/help/docker/README.md

 ## Access Files via SFTP

 ::: tip
-AzuraCast now includes a built-in FTP server on Docker installations.
-Update your installation to take advantage of this feature!
+AzuraCast now includes a built-in SFTP server by default.
+(Version 0.9.8.1 or higher)
 :::

-Information on sftp here
+AzuraCast includes a SFTP server built-in on new installations, if your machine does not have it [update your system.](/administration/system/updating.html) The SFTP server uses port `2022` but this can be changed in the `.env` file.

-Extra documentation links go here
+For more information on how to use SFTP, review the [SFTP documentation.](/station-management/media/sftp.html)

 ## Use Non-standard Ports